francccisss/zensearch/README.md

 # zensearch
-A small scale Distributed Search Engine under your control.

-## What does it do
 A distributed search engine where user's are able to control what they can search, they can manually crawl specific websites of their liking and based on what they want to work with everyday.
 User's can crawl the web with a click of a button, and while crawling they can continue using the search feature to query existing webpages in their database, crawling might take some time because of security reasons and network throttling mechanism used by different website authors.

 ## Concepts